 Step Five: Paint your Skoolie a color other than National School Bus Glossy Yellow.

 Wait, What?
 Your mind is now spinning with questions like; why?
 Yellow Skoolies have a coolness factor.
-What about the yellow Skoolies we have seen on YouTube, on the net or even seen driving down the highway.
-I see on average five yellow Skoolies a week, I also know it’s a matter of time before they get cited for not painting their skooolie.
+What about the yellow Skoolies we have seen on YouTube, on the net or even seen driving down the highway?
+I see on average five yellow Skoolies a week, I also know it’s a matter of time before they get cited for not painting their skyline.
 That is a ticket you may not be able to afford.
 All citations have a due date, with a court date (loss of your time) and repair due date, in this case painting a bus.

 There are laws governing school buses and former school buses known as Skoolies.
 The difference is simple.
 School buses are painted National School Bus Glossy Yellow and transport children to and from school and school activities.

-School buses have special equipment as required by law: 8-way flashing lights for crossing students, stop arm/s mounted on the side of the bus, strobe lights on the roof of the bus.
+School buses have special equipment as required by law: 8-way flashing lights for crossing students, stop arm/s mounted on the side of the bus, and strobe lights on the roof of the bus.
 Skoolies are decommissioned school buses and cannot have these items functional.

 Don’t take my word for it.
 Here is the official letter of the law guideline.
 From the National Highway